Our latest episode features a special interview with Timeular’s CEO, Manuel Bruschi.

 Manuel founded Timeular in 2015 and led it to where it is today.
 He has been recognized as a Forbes 30 under 30 and is also a former Austrian National Champion in Rugby 7’s!

 Let’s hear more from him in this episode of Productivity Masterminds.

 - Not sky’s the limit – time is the limit.
 Time is the most important thing we have in life.
 Everyone has it but nobody really knows it – we just spend it without really caring about it, but we should, as it is very limited.

-- Tracker is like a physical handshake with your time.
+- Time tracking cube is like a physical handshake with your time.
 The main advantages of Tracker are that:

 - it’s physical – you can touch it